 Gina's Story

 Gina joined Watsi on September 19th, 2016.
-Six years ago, Gina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gina's most recent donation supported Britney, a 7-year-old girl from Kenya, to fund angular deformity correction.
+Seven years ago, Gina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gina's most recent donation supported John, an aspiring doctor from Kenya, to fund surgery for clubfoot.

 Impact